Dolores Albarracín

 Dolores Albarracín is the University of Pennsylvania’s twenty-eighth Penn Integrates Knowledge University Professor.

-Albarracín, a world-renowned social psychologist, is the Alexandra Heyman Nash University Professor, with joint appointments in the Annenberg School for Communication and the Department of Family and Community Health in the School of Nursing.
+Albarracín, a world-renowned social psychologist, is the Amy Gutmann University Professor, with joint appointments in the Annenberg School for Communication and the Department of Psychology in the School of Arts and Sciences.

 “We are delighted to welcome Dolores Albarracín back to Penn as our newest Penn Integrates Knowledge Professor,” said Penn President Amy Gutmann.
 “Dolores’ pathbreaking teaching and research cross traditional academic boundaries to advance the urgent goal of improving health and wellness for some of our society’s most vulnerable and at-risk people, including people with HIV/AIDS who use drugs.
 Her work has transformed both basic understanding of the psychology of social cognition and motivation along with nursing, medical, and public health interventions focused on changing attitudes and behaviors to improve the welfare of individuals and society.
 She embodies our vision for Penn and our PIK initiative, which seeks to make positive change in our world by harnessing inclusion and innovation to drive maximum impact.”